chunkybanana/tinylisp-rs/README.md

 # tinylisp-rs

-This is a port of DLosc's [tinylisp](https://github.com/dloscutoff/Esolangs/tree/master/tinylisp) to Rust.
-As such, it attempts to maintain compatibility with the provided Python interpreter by default.
+This is a port of DLosc's [tinylisp](https://github.com/dloscutoff/Esolangs/tree/master/tinylisp) to Rust, able to execute programs around forty times faster than the reference implementation.
+It generally attempts to maintain compatibility with the provided Python interpreter by default.

 Usage: